-Mediacom LLC, a wholly owned subsidiary of MCC, has a \$150.0 million preferred equity investment in us.
+We have a \$150 million preferred equity investment in Mediacom Broadband LLC ("Mediacom Broadband"), a wholly owned subsidiary of MCC.
 The preferred equity investment has a 12% annual cash dividend, payable quarterly.
-During each of the three months ended March 31, 2011 and 2010, we paid \$4.5 million in cash dividends on the preferred equity.
+During each of the three months ended March 31, 2011 and 2010, we received \$4.5 million in cash dividends on the preferred equity.